Scuba diving with Manta ray in Bali.

 Where can we dive with Manta ray in Bali?

-There are two main manta ray cleaning station in Bali.
+There are two main manta ray cleaning stations in Bali.
 Both are located in South Nusa Penida.
-And the best, we can dive with manta rays in Bali all year around!
+And the best, we can dive with manta rays in Bali all year round!

 To top, in Bali we can dive with reef mantas, oceanic mantas and even black mantas.